do-i-know-it/YggdrAshill.Nuadha/README.md

 ### Implementation

+Nuadha provides no implementations for specific

+- devices
+- runtimes
+- game engines

-Nuadha provides no implementations for specific devices, runtimes, or game engines, because it only defines how to isolate device from system.
+because it only defines how to isolate device from system.

 ## Known issues